First points of entry and non-first points of entry for aircraft

 Operators of aircraft intending to land at a non-first point of entry must first apply to the department for permission under subsection 239(2) of the Biosecurity Act.
 The application should be submitted through the National Passenger Processing Committee (NPPC) at least 10 working days prior to the flight.
 Further details can be accessed either on the NPPC website or in Section 5.4 of the Guidelines for Airlines and Airport Operators arriving into Australia.

-Permission to land imported animals, plants or other goods
+Permission to land imported goods

-Plants, animals and other kinds of goods may only be landed at certain points.
+Certain classes of goods may only be landed at certain points.

 Under the Biosecurity Act 2015, if the intended landing place is either: